When to visit the vet?

 Diagnosis

-Often, the owner is asked to log the dog’s behavior to record changes over time.
+Owners are often asked to keep a log of the dog’s behavior to document changes over time.
 Questionnaires and standardized cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
 Cognitive dysfunction can occur in older animals and is similar to dementia in humans. tests can also be used to assess the severity of cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
 Cognitive dysfunction can occur in older animals and is similar to dementia in humans. impairment.

 Therapy

-Medications such as selegiline, a monoamine oxidase-B inhibitor, can help alleviate symptoms by improving neurotransmitterNeurotransmitters are chemical messengers that transmit signals from one neuron to the next across the synaptic cleft.
+Medications such as selegiline, a monoamine oxidase B inhibitor, can help relieve symptoms by improving neurotransmitterNeurotransmitters are chemical messengers that transmit signals from one neuron to the next across the synaptic cleft.
 They are essential for numerous functions of the nervous system, including mood, sleep, and motor skills. activity in the brain.
-In some cases, omega-3 fatty acids and antioxidants can also be supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease., as they help reduce oxidative damage.
+In some cases, omega-3 fatty acids and antioxidants may also be supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease., as they help reduce oxidative damage.

 Nutrition plays an important role, and there are special diets that have been developed to support brain function.
 These diets often contain increased amounts of antioxidants and other nutrients that promote brain health.

 Environmental adjustments can also be helpful.
-These include providing mental stimulation through toys and training, maintaining a consistent routine, and minimizing stressors.
+These include providing mental stimulation through toys and training, maintaining a consistent routine, and minimizing stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. factors.
 These measures can help keep the dog mentally active and promote a sense of security.

 Prognosis and follow-up care